 While in the center, every child will be respected as an individual and will be treated with the same respect and admiration that we as adults wish to be treated.
 Safe and appropriate boundaries and expectations will be set for the children.
 Every attempt will be made by the staff to modify inappropriate behavior.
-Children who exhibit aggressive or disruptive behavior may be removed from the activity and provided a quiet space to readjust and think about the issue at hand.
+Children who exhibit aggressive or disruptive behavior may be removed from the activity and provided a quiet space.
 There are several factors that are involved in attempting to understand the reason for the behavior problems.
 Some of these are: